stephpy/timeline/README.rst

 - FRIEND: actions of his friends
 - COMPANIES: actions of his companies

-You can define as many context as you want.
+You can define as many contexts as you want.
 If you have only one context, you'll get each actions without being able to easily filter them to return only "OWN" actions or have only actions of friends of ChuckNorris

 That's why we have a "GLOBAL" context, and you can easily add other contexts.